garcia-nacho/garcia-nacho.github.io/_posts/DrugDiscovery.md

 ![Yhat](/images/activityprediction.png)

 Wooow!
 Our first model is able to predict the activity of the drugs fairly well.
 But let's try to optimize it to see if there is a lot of space for improvement.
 To try to improve the model we are going to test different hyperparameters.
-In this case we only modifying the number neurons and some activation functions while keeping the main architecture intact.
-In following posts I will show you how to modidify the architecture of the model as another hyperparameter.
+In this case, we only modify the number of neurons and some activation functions while keeping the main architecture intact.
+In the following posts, I will show you how to modify the architecture of the model as another hyperparameter.{: style="text-align: justify"}

-Briefly, we iterate over 200 models saving the hyperparameters in a dataframe and we test the mean square error for each model.
+Briefly, we iterate over 200 models saving the hyperparameters in a dataframe and we test the mean square error for each model.{: style="text-align: justify"}

 {% highlight r %}
 #Optimization